First National Bank Building (Saint Paul, Minnesota): Sign

 After renovation in 2016 due to wind damage, the sign was relit, with a color-changing LED sign.
 For the Winter Carnival in 2017, the sign changed color from neon red to icy blue.
 In 2017, the sign was changed to purple in honor of the first anniversary of musician Prince's death.

 Building

 An addition to the north was constructed in 1971, designed by Haarstick, Lundgren & Assoc.

 The building is eligible for the National Register of Historic Places but not listed.
 Its overall design is Art Deco.
 The building was the tallest in Saint Paul from its construction in 1931 till 1986, when Galtier Plaza (now Cray Plaza) overtook it.
 It is now Saint Paul's third-tallest building, behind Jackson Tower of Cray Plaza and Wells Fargo Place (formerly the Minnesota World Trade Center).

 The building was sold in 2007 to First National Building Holdings for an undisclosed amount.
 It was sold again in 2012 to an unknown organization.
 Three years later, it was sold to Madison Equities of St. Paul.

+In 2026, investor Jamie Rand’s Downtown Revival Trust acquired the building.
+Rand plans to invest at least $7 million to update the building, including repairing the "1st" sign.
+Rand said he plans to activate the building's vacant ground-floor and skyway-level retail spaces.
+He also purchased the Great Northern Building in downtown St. Paul in 2026.